TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/Index.rst

 .. _The-Blog-Example:

-A journey Through the Blog Example
+A journey through the blog example
 ==================================

 .. attention::